2 Days Traversing Taormina

 When driving across the island you’ll likely encounter toll stops, but rest assured if you don’t have euros on hand you can pay with a credit card as well!

-• Both journeys begin at Palermo Airport Bus Stop, taking you to Palermo Via Tommaso Fazello via a Prestia e Comande train heading towards the Palermo Central Train Station for $6.80.
+Both journeys begin at the Palermo Airport stop, taking you to Palermo Via Tommaso Fazello via a Prestia e Comande train heading towards Palermo Central for $6.80.

-• From there, the former route involves a Sais Autolinee 117036 bus taking you to the Catania Central Bus Station for $15.70 where you’ll then board the same Etna Trasporti bus described above for a grand total of $28.30 spent on this trip.
+From there, the former route involves a Sais Autolinee 117036 bus taking you to the Catania Central station for $15.70 where you’ll then board the same Etna Trasporti bus described above for a grand total of $28.30 spent on this trip.

-• Alternatively, from Palermo Via Tommaso Fazello you can take a different Sais Autolinee 217006 bus heading towards Messina Central Train Station connecting you through Messina Piazza della Repubblica for $15.70 at which point you’ll board your final Interbus S.p.A.
+Alternatively, from Palermo Via Tommaso Fazello you can take a different Sais Autolinee 217006 bus towards Messina Central connecting through Messina Piazza della Repubblica for $15.70, at which point you’ll then board your final Interbus S.p.A.
 IN14 bus towards Giardini Naxos, dropping you off at Taormina Via Nazionale 175 for $4.90.
 The grand total for this alternate route is $27.40

-Writing all of that out was exhausting enough, so now imagine traveling by bus and train for five hours—in other words, you’re really better off flying into the Catania airport.
+Writing all of that out was exhausting enough, so now imagine traveling by bus and train for 5 hours—in other words, you’re really better off flying into the Catania airport.

 Where to Stay in Taormina?